Purdue-CS193/homework-0-andrewalex27/index.md

 # Andrew's First CS193 Homework

 ### Favorite Things About CS193:
-- Learning how to use Git
+- We are learning how to use Git
 - No required textbooks
 - TA's seem nice
 - PSO times are avaliable for help but not required